gabe-nugent/voiceAuth/README.md

 7. Start the server
    - fastapi run main.py

+There is a branch in Audiate that I used to test this endpoint, voiceVerificationConcept

 ## Testing Notes
 - Scores are deterministic
 - Able to accurately score my voice when using a short verification script (5s) and a longer cloning script (~1m) with a laptop microphone.
 Scores ranged from 0.90 to 0.97.
 This included using different voice moods and tones.